 Ireland is one of the many countries I wish to travel to one day.
 I've known several people who have been and it sounds like a beautiful place.
 I've also seen Ireland fairly frequently on TV or movies whether it be the Secret of Roan Inish or on BBC.
 I know a fair amount this country already, but I've always wanted to talk to someone who's lived in the country their whole life.
-Let's welcome Alex!
+Let's welcome Alex and Pierina!

 Disclaimer: The content below may be culturally shocking to some.
 Each of these posts are as uncensored as possible to preserve the authenticity of the cultures of each of the interviewees.

 (None of the Images are Mine)